Skip to content

 CostCtrl is a SaaS TDABC platform.
 No servers to patch, no virtual machines to keep alive, no single veteran who is the only person who knows where the model lives.

-It works from the exports your systems already produce: CSV files and SAF-T, at transaction level.
+It works from the exports your systems already produce: CSV files and ERP exports, at transaction level.
 Our largest current model processes 525,000 transaction rows for a logistics operator, so scale is not the constraint it was in the on-prem era.

 Time equations, capacity cost rates, whale curves and dashboards are native.
 The outputs your board already understands arrive without a separate BI project.